plan-systems/design-docs/proof-of-correctness.md

        EntryOp             EntryOp  // Specifies how to interepret this entry.
 Typically, POST_CONTENT TimeSealed          int64    // Unix timestamp of when this header was encrypted and signed.
        ChannelID           UUID     // "Channel" that this entry is posted to.
-       ChannelEpoch        UUID     // Epoch of this channel in effect when this entry was sealed AuthorMemberID      UUID     // Creator of this entry (and signer of EntryCrypt.Sig) AuthorMemberEpoch   UUID     // Epoch of the author's identity when this entry was sealed ContentKeyID        UUID     // Specifies key used to encrypt EntryCrypt.BodyCrypt
+       ChannelEpoch        UUID     // Epoch of the channel in effect when this entry was sealed AuthorMemberID      UUID     // Creator of this entry (and signer of EntryCrypt.Sig) AuthorMemberEpoch   UUID     // Epoch of the author's identity when this entry was sealed ContentKeyID        UUID     // Specifies key used to encrypt EntryCrypt.BodyCrypt